 The project manager roles and responsibilities may differ from one project to another.
 In fact, it may even differ based on company size and industry.
-However, these are some of the most common project manager duties found in a project manager job description for any company:
+However, these are some of the most common project manager duties for any company:

 - Ensure all projects are delivered on time within the stipulated scope and budget